PapenfussLab/gridss/Readme.md

 #### PER_CHR

 Flags whether processing should be performed in parallel for each chromosome, or serially for each file.
-If your input files are small,
+If your input files are small, or you have a limited number of file handles available, `PER_CHR=false` will reduce the number of intermediate files created, at the cost of reduced parallelism.

 #### TODO